Permaculture Designers Manual

 A set of such patterns, derived from studies my students and I made in Tasmania from 1969 to 1974 are illustrated in Figure 4.29.

-The central pattern represents the orders or castes of occupational level (status) in its long axis.
+The central pattern represents the orders or castes of an occupational level (status) in its long axis.

 There are seldom more than seven major occupational levels even in such rigorously-stratified hierarchies as the army.